Risks around graves

 - Location and proximity of adjacent structures such as monuments the size of the grave (depth / width / length).

 - Any space constraints.

 - Handling of monuments, headstones and ledgers

 Information, instruction, training and/or supervision

-Employers have a duty to ensure that employees are provided with such information, instruction, training and/or supervision as is necessary to enable them to perform their work in a way that is safe and without risks to health.
+Employers must ensure employees are given the information, instruction, training and/or supervision necessary for them to perform their work safely and without health risks.

 - safe systems of work developed to perform high risk tasks

 - use and inspection of lifting equipment